- Louisiana Concealed Handgun Permit Application

 - Conditional Procuration - A unilateral juridical act by which a person confers authority on another person to represent him in legal relations.

-- Living Will Declaration - no artificially prolonged life
+- Living Will Declaration - no artificially prolonged life and other considerations

 - Voluntary transfer of custody - A petition for voluntary transfer of custody shall set forth specifically: (1) The name and address of all parents and legal custodians.
 (2) An affirmation that the parents are knowingly and voluntarily transferring custody.
 (3) The full name and date of birth of the child whose custody is sought to be transferred.

 - Form for marital-status-change declaration - a declaration as to whether there has been a change in the marital status of any party who is a transferor of the immovable or interest or right since he acquired it, and if so, when and in what manner the change occurred